-The winner is the last person remaining, and they are awarded a nominal prize by the facilitator.
+The winner of the disassociated word game energizing activity is the last person remaining, and they are awarded a nominal prize by the facilitator.

 The World of Work Project View

-This is a simple activity that requires no preparation or physical activity and which can still be quite fast paced, fun and energizing.
+The Disassociated Word Game Energizing Activity is simple and requires no preparation or physical activity.
+It can still be quite fast paced, fun and energizing.
 It’s a good activity to be aware of and use as a fallback if a group becomes a bit stale and needs a boost.

 Like all of these activities, you need to tailor your approach and expectations to the group you are facilitating.